espnet/espnet/README.md

 ### ESPnet2
 See [ESPnet2](https://espnet.github.io/espnet/espnet2_tutorial.html).

-- Indepedent from Kaldi/Chainer, unlike ESPnet1
+- Independent from Kaldi/Chainer, unlike ESPnet1
 - On the fly feature extraction and text processing when training
 - Supporting DistributedDataParallel and DaraParallel both
 - Supporting multiple nodes training and integrated with [Slurm](https://slurm.schedmd.com/) or MPI
 - Supporting Sharded Training provided by [fairscale](https://github.com/facebookresearch/fairscale)
 - A template recipe which can be applied for all corpora
-- Possible to train any size of corpus without cpu memory error
+- Possible to train any size of corpus without CPU memory error
 - [ESPnet Model Zoo](https://github.com/espnet/espnet_model_zoo)
 - Integrated with [wandb](https://espnet.github.io/espnet/espnet2_training_option.html#weights-biases-integration)